 “He’s also never really been tested but that’s not to say he isn’t the real deal.
 We will see if he actually is what the hype says.”

-On the other hand southpaw, McKenna believes he has proven himself and earned his world ranking the hard way.
+On the other hand, southpaw McKenna believes he has proven himself and earned his crust the hard way.

 “I’ve fought high calibre opponents,” he adds.

-“My record speaks for itself I’m 14th in the world on Boxrec for a reason.
+“My record speaks for itself I’m 25th in the world on BoxRec for a reason.
 I’ve never had a career of cherry-picking and maybe that’ll be his downfall,” he continues before promising the full Tyrone McKenna experience.

-“I’ll be bringing home a WBO Intercontinental title to Ireland.
+“I’ll be bringing home a WBO Inter Continental title.
 I know this war will entertain the fans and have you all at the edge of your seats.”